Expert Guidance Since 1998

 Structured Settlement vs. Lump Sum

-When you win a civil lawsuit or settle out of court, there are two popular ways to pay damages: via structured settlement, or as a lump sum.
-These options have different advantages.
+When you win a civil lawsuit or settle out of court, there are two popular ways to pay damages.
+Each option has different advantages.

 Structured Settlement Payments